lgonzalezrouco/pti/goREST/README.md

 - Request the list of all rentals: An endpoint that will return the list of all saved rental orders (in JSON format).

 In order to keep the rentals data (to be able to list them) you will need to save the data to the disk.
 A single text file where each line represents a rental will be enough (though not in a real scenario).
+ANNEX 1 and ANNEX 2 provide help for witing and reading comma-separated values to/from a CSV file.

+### 2.2 Extension (1 point)

+In order to obtain the maximum grade you can complete any of the following extensions:

+* Add to the report a 1-page explanation of the pros and cons of Go compared to another alternative (e.g. C++, Java, Rust, etc.).
+* Dockerize your web application.

+## 3. Submission

+You need to upload the following files to your BSCW's lab group folder before the next lab session:

+* A tarball containing the source files.
+* A .pdf with a report describing the steps taken to complete the assignment, including screenshots of the application output.

 ## ANNEX 1.
 Writing comma-separated values to a CSV file